-328 G. In carrying out the duties prescribed by this section and the orders of the court, an individual 329 appointed as guardian may utilize a person, who is directly supervised by the guardian, or may contract 330 the services of a trained or experienced professional who specializes in the field of life-care management, 331 geriatrics, older adults and aging, or adults with disabilities.
-Any such professional shall submit a written 332 report to the guardian regarding such visits.
+G. In carrying out the duties prescribed by this section and any orders of the court, an individual appointed as guardian may utilize a person who is directly supervised by the guardian or may contract the services of a trained or experienced professional who specializes in the field of life-care management, geriatrics, older adults and aging, or adults with disabilities.
+Any such professional shall submit a written report to the guardian regarding such visits.